ALL Metrics

 Measures of variables

 The study includes the two effect variables, monthly mortality rates and monthly odds ratios (ORs) of mortality.
 As noted, I distinguished between all-cause mortality and mortality not involving COVID-19.
-All-cause mortality implies anybody who died independent of cause.
+All-cause mortality implies anybody who died regardless of cause.
 Mortality not involving COVID-19 implies those who died but did not have COVID-19 mentioned on the death certificate in terms of ICD10 codes U07.1 (COVID-19, virus identified) or U07.2 (COVID-19, virus not identified).

-COVID-19 vaccinated for this study were defined as those having received one or more doses, labeled as “ever vaccinated” in the raw data, and unvaccinated were defined as those not having received any dose.
+COVID-19 vaccinated for this study were those having received one or more doses, labeled as “ever vaccinated” in the raw data, and unvaccinated were those not having received any dose.
 Each month, I classified those who either died of any cause (all-cause mortality) or survived as either COVID-19-vaccinated or unvaccinated.
 Hence, each month, a person in the data was classified as (i) dead and vaccinated, (ii) alive and vaccinated, (iii) dead and unvaccinated, or (iv) alive and unvaccinated.
 I made similar classifications concerning mortality not involving COVID-19.

-To exemplify how I classified the data, in Apr 21, the age-standardized all-cause mortality rate among “ever vaccinated”, i.e., defined as vaccinated in this study, was 812.7 per 100,000 person-years, which were 2,124,523 that month.9 The expression (812.7/100,000)*2,124,523 gives 17,266 estimated deaths in an estimated population of 25,494,276, which was reached by multiplying 2,124,523 by 12.
-I.e., the age-standardized all-cause mortality rate per 100,000 vaccinated in Apr 21 was 17,266 divided by 25,494,276 multiplied by 100,000, taking the value of 67.7.
+To exemplify, in Apr 21, the age-standardized all-cause mortality rate among “ever vaccinated”, i.e., defined as vaccinated in this study, was 812.7 per 100,000 person-years, which were 2,124,523 that month.9 The expression (812.7/100,000)*2,124,523 gives 17,266 estimated deaths in an estimated population of 25,494,276, which was reached by multiplying 2,124,523 by 12.
+I.e., the age-standardized all-cause mortality rate per 100,000 vaccinated in Apr 21 was 17,266 divided by 25,494,276 multiplied by 100,000, resulting in a value of 67.7.
 Similar estimations of all-cause mortality and mortality not involving COVID-19, were carried out each month for vaccinated and unvaccinated.
-(In the Notes section, I also present estimations involving COVID-19.
+(Also, I present mortality estimations involving COVID-19.
 I.e., estimations excluding mortality not involving COVID-19.)
-I carry out the exercise, assessing how many died or survived of a population in a given month, vaccinated or unvaccinated, to estimate as statistically correct standard errors as possible using logistic regression.
+I conduct the exercise, assessing how many died or survived in a population during a given month, whether vaccinated or unvaccinated, to estimate as statistically correct standard errors as possible using logistic regression.

 Models and data analysis procedure